 PHI THETA KAPPA-Psi Zeta Chapter - As the only nationally-recognized honor society for junior college students, Phi Theta Kappa provides recognition and encouragement of high scholarship.
 The local chapter provides the student with opportunities for development of leadership and service as well as incentives for continuing academic excellence.
-Qualification for membership is based on the student's overall grade point average (must complete 12 semester hours with a GPA of 3.5) and is by invitation only.
+Membership for qualifying college freshmen or sophomores (dual credit juniors and seniors) is based on the student's overall grade point average (must complete 12 semester hours with a GPA of 3.5) and is by invitation only.